scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 is pretty much the usual reaction.
 After looking at the nutritional information he also said that he thinks it'd be good for hiking.

+### Day 31

+Still had my friend over for a while, so it wasn't until nighttime that I made my newest batch of Soylent.
+I forewent the strawberries this time deciding that I'd find out if v1.6 was more palatable than v1.5.
+I had already had dinner (need to use some milk before it went bad, so Mac & Cheese it was!), but I made the batch and tried a spoonful of the plain Soylent.
+Not bad, creamy as usual, and very mild.
+I'll have to give a more thoughtful review tomorrow when I have it for lunch.

+### Day 32

+Lunchtime Soylent!
+I'm still impressed with the smoothness in case you can't tell.
+The color is the same cream, milky white-ish yellow that the powder is.
+And the smell reminds me somewhat of the smell you get when you're mixing flour and water while baking bread... but without the yeast part.
+I had to try _really_ hard to smell my drink though.
+It's really a light smell.

+The taste is exceptionally mild, it's somewhat hard to believe that it's just water and powder because of how creamy it is, it reminds me of the consistency of milk.
+As far as what the heck I'm tasting is, boy, I don't know.
+I guess I'd say it tastes like Soylent, because I'm coming up blank on what it tastes like, kinda nut-ish?
+Thinking back on the whole "OMG IT'S SO BITTER" thing I read on the forums, I'm *not* experiencing it at all.
+In fact, now that I think about it, the graininess is gone too.
+So I think that I used more water (since I wasn't using the strawberries) really helped mix in the rest of the soylent and remove the "sawdust" texture entirely.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/